Plutonomicon/plutarch-plutus/GUIDE.md

 pf = plet (1 + 3) $ \foo -> pif (foo #== 3) foo 7
 ```

-Here&#39;s another example of this, Haskell level functions-
+Here's another example of this, Haskell level functions-

 ```haskell
 abs :: Term s PInteger -> Term s PInteger abs x = pif (x #<= -1) (negate x) x
 ```

 `x` is going to be inlined _three_ times there.
-That&#39;s really bad if it&#39;s a big computation.
+That's really bad if it's a big computation.
 This is what I should do instead-

 ```haskell
 abs :: Term s PInteger -> Term s PInteger